day8/re-frame/docs/EPs/0001-CaptureHandlerMetadata.md

 ## Introduction

 This EP proposes that:
-  1. all current registration fucntions in th API be superceeded by a new single macro `reg`
+  1. all current registration functions in th API be superseded by a new single macro `reg`
   2. the leaf nodes of the `registrar` which are currently just the handler function, become instead a map of values related to the handler, including a doc string, the file/line where defined, specs, etc, and, of course,